lwmqn/shepherd/README.md

 **Returns:**

 * (_Array_): Information of Client Devices.
 Each record in the array is an object with the properties shown in the following table.
-The entry in the array will be `undefined` if that Client Device is not found.
+An element in the array will be `undefined` if the corresponding Client Device is not found.

     | Property     | Type    | Description                                                                                                                  |
     |--------------|---------|------------------------------------------------------------------------------------------------------------------------------|